10 Must-Read Books for Aspiring Real Estate Moguls

 9. Your First 365 Days by Shelley Zavitz

-The first half of this book is spent helping you set up your business, from your why to your brand to your business plan and marketing strategies.
-Then the second half of the book provides you with 52 weekly strategies to implement for maximum success.
+The first half helps you set everything up – your why, your brand, your business plan, and marketing stuff.
+Then the second half gives you 52 weekly things to do that’ll help you succeed.

 Link: https://www.amazon.com/Your-First-Days-Real-Estate/dp/0857197606